engineer613/file2gpio/README.md

 This application is an attempt to recreate a coding challenge involving reading GPIO values from a file and writing them to the first 8 GPIO pins of a microprocessor.
 A BeagleBone Black running Debian Stretch was used for this recreation.

 ### Coding Challenge Statement (paraphrased)
 You work for a video game company.
 You would like to record video game console controller commands to a file and play them back for tool-assisted speedrun tests.
-To that end, implement the gpioWriteFile(), gpioWriteBuffer() and gpioInitializeWrite() functions to read from a file with 8 bit GPIO values and write them to the first 8 GPIO pins of a microprocessor, using the usleep() function call to hold the GPIO values before writing the next set of values to the pins.
+To that end, implement the `gpioWriteFile()`, `gpioWriteBuffer()` and `gpioInitializeWrite()` functions to read from a file with 8 bit GPIO values and write them to the first 8 GPIO pins of a microprocessor, using the usleep() function call to hold the GPIO values before writing the next set of values to the pins.

 ### Recreation of coding challenge
 This recreation involves:
 1. Generating a file with 8 bit GPIO values and hold durations in seconds.
-2. Then a C++ application running on the BeagleBone Black reads from the GPIO value file, writes those values to 8 GPIO pins (pins specified in a config json file).
-LEDs are connecte dot these GPIO pins to indicate the GPIO values at any given point of time.
+2. Then a C++ application running on the [BeagleBone Black]([url](https://www.beagleboard.org/boards/beaglebone-black)) reads from the GPIO value file, writes those values to 8 GPIO pins (pins specified in a config json file).
+LEDs are connected to these GPIO pins to indicate the GPIO value on the pin at any given point of time.

 ### Assumptions and Modifications made